sOvr9000/codebase_dump/README.md

 # codebase_dump
-A simple codebase dumper which assembles the contents of any specified file types under any directory as one large string, containing captions/headers for each file.
+A simple codebase dumper which assembles the contents of all files, given whitelisted file types, under all given directories as one large string, containing captions/headers for each file.

 ## Example usage
 Basic usage: